indrode/lament/articles/hubot_talker.markdown

 **2. Download Hubot from [http://hubot.github.com](http://hubot.github.com) and add it to your repo**

 Now, there are a few changes to be made in `package.json`.
 First, we update the actual Hubot version used as a dependency.
 Next, we specify the Node.js and `npm` versions.
 Finally, we add add a `hubot-talker` dependency.
-In the end, `package.json` should like something like this gist: [https://gist.github.com/indrode/5014705](https://gist.github.com/indrode/5014705)
+In the end, `package.json` should like something like [this gist right here](https://gist.github.com/indrode/5014705).

 Check the [Heroku developer guides](https://devcenter.heroku.com/articles/nodejs-versions) for information on current `node` and `npm` versions.
 Of course, you could also use wildcards.